Consumer health basics

 Even so, navigating the complex health care system is no easy task.
-To be a savvy health care consumer, you have to know how to work with doctors, nurses, pharmacists, insurance companies, hospitals and others.
-Fortunately, more and more consumer health tools are available to help you make smart choices.
-Take advantage of these consumer health resources and take charge of your health care.
+To be a savvy health care consumer, you have to ask questions and take charge of your health.
+Fortunately, more and more tools are available to help you make smart choices.
+Take advantage of these resources and take charge of your health care.

-Although alternative and complementary practices are becoming more common, many have not been rigorously tested for safety and effectiveness.
-So before you try something considered to be alternative medicine, take time to investigate the risks and benefits.
-Your doctor can be a good resource — and needs to know about any alternative medicine you're considering.
+Although CAM practices are becoming more common, not all have been rigorously tested for safety and effectiveness.
+So before you try something new, take time to investigate the risks and benefits.
+Your doctor can be a good resource — and needs to know about any CAM you're considering.

 Medications can be lifesavers, but they need to be used properly.
 All medications carry some risk, especially if they're used incorrectly.
 To get the most out of your medications and to keep yourself safe, you need to know why a medication is being prescribed for you, how you're supposed to take it and what the side effects might be.